ConnorRawls/SmartHAProxy/README.txt

 haproxy- Source for haproxy v2.5.dev smartdrop- Source for smartdrop module

+To operate, run start both containers and run rsyslog on each.
+Smartdrop must be running before haproxy starts.

 --- HAPROXY ---
 Compile from source and run.
 Refer to howToMake files for further instructions.
 Receives information from SD module to make intelligent load balancing decisions.